watermint/toolbox/README.md

 Enter the authorisation code
 ```

 The executable store tokens at the file under folder `$HOME/.toolbox/secrets/(HASH).secret`.
 If you don't want to store tokens into the file, then please specify option `-secure`.

-## Proxy
+## Network configuration: Proxy

 The executable automatically detects your proxy configuration from the environment.
 However, if you got an error or you want to specify explicitly, please add `-proxy` option, like `-proxy hostname:port`.
 Currently, the executable doesn't support proxies which require authentication.